damien-dupre/dcu-r-tutorials/slides/slide_05_06.md

 You can run each code chunk by clicking the Run icon (it looks like a play button at the top of the chunk), or by pressing Cmd/Ctrl + Shift + Enter.
 RStudio executes the code and displays the results inline with the code.

-When the output document is requested by clicking on the `knit` button, all the chunks are evaluated one after the other and keeps the objects previously stored and libraries loaded in the precedent chunks.
-For this reason, the first chunk is called `setup` chunk because it contains all the libraries to use and create object from datasets to be processed.
+When the output document is requested by clicking on the `knit` button, all the chunks are evaluated one after the other, and it keeps the objects previously stored and libraries loaded in the precedent chunks.
+For this reason, the first chunk is called `setup` chunk because it contains all the libraries to use and create objects from datasets to be processed.

 ---